paul-ollis/vpe_sitter/README.rst

 buffer that displays a supported language.
 Client code of this library can register to receive callbacks whenever the tree has been updated.

-The following example demonstrate the main parts of the API.
+The following example demonstrates the main parts of the API.
 First tree-sitter must be enabled for a buffer.

 .. code:: python